High pressure jet: Subsonic and sonic flow

-It is important to note that if P_{1} keeps on decreasing, no flow rate change will occur if the ratio is already below the critical value, unless P_{0} also changes (also assuming that the orifice/nozzle exit area and upstream temperature stay the same).
+If P_{1} keeps on decreasing, no flow rate change will occur if the ratio is already below the critical value, unless P_{0} also changes (also assuming that the orifice/nozzle exit area and upstream temperature stay the same).

 Under-expanded jet structure

 An under-expanded jet is one that manifests when the pressure at downstream conditions (at the end of a nozzle or orifice) is greater that the pressure of the environment where the gas is being released in.
 It is said to be under-expanded since the gas will expand, trying to reach the same pressure of its surroundings.
 When under-expanded, the jet will have characteristics of a compressible flow, a condition in which pressure variations are significant enough to have a strong effect on the velocity (where it can exceed the speed of sound of the gas), density and temperature.
-It is important to note that as the jet expands and incorporates gases from the surrounding medium, the jet will behave more and more like an incompressible fluid, allowing for a general definition of the structure of a jet to be the following:
+As the jet expands and incorporates gases from the surrounding medium, the jet will behave more and more like an incompressible fluid, allowing for a general definition of the structure of a jet to be the following:

 The subdivision of a high pressure jet as it expands to the pressure of the surrounding conditions.